 Inle Lake is an important asset to Myanmar's natural and cultural heritage, as well as providing the source of income of many of the regional inhabitants through tourism, fisheries, and agriculture.
-However, unsustainable management of the lake's watershed has contributed to increased soil erosion, lake siltation, reduced inflow and water levels, and significant water quality problems.
+However, unsustainable management of the lake's watershed has contributed to increased soil erosion and siltation, has reduced inflow and water levels, and caused significantly degraded water quality.

-This report presents the methodology, results, and conclusions associated with a spatial assessment of the ecosystem services provided by the watershed, based on an integration of satellite remote sensing, simulation modelling, and locally sourced information.
+This report presents the methodology, results, and conclusions associated with a spatial assessment of selected ecosystem services provided by the watershed, based on an integration of satellite remote sensing, simulation modelling, and locally sourced information.
 The work was implemented by Gijs Simons of FutureWater and Aung Thu Moe under assignment of UNDP Myanmar, as part of its project on Strengthening the Inle Lake Management Authority to Improve Development and Conservation.